The fuel developed from natural and organic materials or wastes, which are a renewable and sustainable source of energy is known as Biomass.

 3) Biomass can be converted into ethanol by a thermal process and into methanol by fermentation and digestion.

-4) Fuels have the high energy density, and burning and utilizing it releases carbon dioxide into the atmosphere.
+4) Fuels have a high energy density, and burning and utilizing it releases carbon dioxide into the atmosphere.

 Disadvantages of Biomass